sourcegraph/srclib/TOOLS.md

 # srclib tools

-A tool is a program that implements some of the following functionality (as individual subcommands) for analyzing software projects and source code:
+A srclib tool is a program that implements any of the following functionality for analyzing projects and source code, according to the specification defined in this document:

 * Scanning: runs before all other tools and finds all *source units* of the language (e.g., Python packages, Ruby gems, etc.) in a directory tree.